rolledback/RestaurantMap/README.md

 The website was the first front end I made for this application.
 Orginally you could use it to add and delete restaurants.
 But since the introduction of the Android app, the website is simply meant to be a viewing portal.
 Full support for CRUD operations has been delegated to the Android app.

+The website is currently hosted by an [Azure Storage static website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).
+You can find the website [here](https://restaurantmapwebsite.z4.web.core.windows.net/).

 ## Restaurant Map Android (WIP) ##
 <p align="center">
 <img src="./ReadmeImages/android.png" width="288">